Becky139/Battleship/README.md

 The application needs to enable the **user** to:
 - play the game "Battleship" using alpha characters and numbers.
-- generate a random board on each play-through placeing ships in differant locations.
+- generate a random board on each play-through placing ships in different locations.

 #### Scope